 - 2. In the SUSE Manager Web UI, navigate to Systems > System Groups, and click the [Create Group] button. - 3.
-In the Create System Group dialog, create a new system group, using the hardware type group name you created earlier.
+In the Create System Group dialog, create a new system group, using the hardware type group name you determined in step one of this procedure.